Willjay90/AppleFaceDetection/README.md

 }
 ```

-You should handle with the return of your request, `VNRequestCompletionHandler`.
-Just two functions,
+Handle the return of your request, `VNRequestCompletionHandler`.
 - `handleFaces` for `VNDetectFaceRectanglesRequest`
 - `handleFaceLandmarks` for `VNDetectFaceLandmarksRequest`

-then you will get the result from the request, which are `VNFaceObservations`.
+then you will get the result from the request, which are `VNFaceObservation`s.
 That's all you got from the **Vision API**

 ```swift
 func handleFaces(request: VNRequest, error: Error?) {